A Brief History of Frodsham

 - St Luke’s Catholic Church in Frodsham founded (in the building on Ship Street now used as the postal sorting office)

 - Frodsham Newton Hall Methodist Chapel opens (closed 1983)

 - Church Street Railway Bridge replaced

 - M56 opens.
-The illustration here are of the railway bridge over the M56 near Sutton Weaver.
-This bridge is, I think, the one referred to in the list of interesting projects of Ribblesdale Cement, now part of Heidelberg Cement Group.
+The illustrations here are of the railway bridge over the M56 near Sutton Weaver.
+This bridge used to referred to in the list of interesting projects of Ribblesdale Cement, now part of Heidelberg Cement Group.

 - Frodsham becomes part of the new Vale Royal Council

 - St Luke’s church built on High Street site

 - Newton Hall branch of the NCH (National Children’s Home) closes

 - Bourne Chapel closes and is converted to use as offices

 - In July, Frodsham became a town with a mayor